 Ways to be more adaptable

 So, how can you and your organization be more adaptable?
 Here are some ways:

 Your body and brain are already conditioned to adapt to changes.
 That’s why when you do something repeatedly, it becomes easier to do it because your body and brain adapt to allow you to do it without thinking about the task.

 And because you’re naturally adaptable, when something new happens, you can always adapt again.
 Sometimes, you can get overwhelmed by what you feel about the change.
 The key is to look past your emotions and to what you should do.
 This is where self-awareness comes in.

 And this is not just for individuals.
 Organizations can be self-aware, too.
 This is called organizational awareness, and according to Korn Ferry Institute, it means having the ability to read a group’s emotional currents and power relationships and identify influencers, networks, and dynamics within the organization.

 Continuous learning is essential to adaptability.
-To be able to cope to changes easily, it’s best that you equip yourself with more information, not only at just your core discipline but also outside of it.
+To be able to cope with changes easily, it’s best that you equip yourself with more information, not only at just your core discipline but also outside of it.
 You don’t know when you’ll suddenly need knowledge on a certain topic, so it’s best that you continuously learn and improve yourself.
 So that when the time comes you’re going to need certain information, you wouldn’t be starting from scratch.

 Prepare for the unexpected